Verified

 Why Tziporah Eisenstein, LCSW, CEDS chose to be in the helping profession

-I’m drawn to this work because I believe that beneath self-criticism, perfectionism, or struggles with food are emotional and relational experiences that deserve thoughtful, meaningful exploration.
-Many of the people I work with are deeply insightful and already understand their patterns, yet still feel stuck when it comes to creating lasting change.
-They often find themselves wrestling with self-prioritization, worrying about burdening others, or feeling unsure about whether they are allowed to take up space.
+I’m drawn to this work because I believe that beneath patterns of perfectionism, self‑criticism, or struggles with food, there are emotional and relational experiences that can be meaningfully explored.
+Many of the people I work with are insightful of their patterns yet still feel stuck when it comes to creating lasting change.
+They often find themselves wrestling with self-prioritization, worrying about burdening others, or feeling unsure about taking up space.
 These inner conflicts can be quiet and persistent, shaping how someone relates to themselves and the world around them.

-For those navigating eating disorders, these tensions frequently surface through food, showing up as struggles with desire, longing, control, and restraint.
-I hold space for these experiences with care and curiosity, honoring the complexity beneath the behaviors rather than reducing them to symptoms alone.
-I also work with therapists and other helping professionals who encounter similar internal conflicts in their own lives.
-Together, we focus on deepening self-awareness in a way that supports both personal growth and the integrity of their clinical work.
+I specialize in treating eating disorders, where these tensions often surface through food, appearing as struggles with desire, longing, control, and restraint.
+In this work, we stay close to the complexity beneath these behaviors rather than reducing them to symptoms alone.
+I also work with therapists and other helping professionals, with attention to the emotional intricacies that can accompany care‑centered roles.
+Together, we focus on deepening self‑awareness in a way that supports them both personally and clinically.

 Tziporah Eisenstein, LCSW, CEDS's approach

-I believe ongoing learning is essential to a therapist’s accountability and integrity, and I take that commitment seriously.
-I completed advanced training through the William Alanson White Institute’s Intensive Psychoanalytic Psychotherapy Program and continue to study with the Eating Disorders, Compulsions, and Addictions program.
+Ongoing learning is essential for a therapist's accountability and integrity.
+I have completed training at the William Alanson White Institute's Intensive Psychoanalytic Psychotherapy Program and continue to study with the Eating Disorders, Compulsions, and Addictions program.
 I am also trained and certified by the International Association of Eating Disorder Professionals.
-These experiences inform my work and support a practice that is both grounded and continually evolving.

 What you can expect from sessions with Tziporah Eisenstein, LCSW, CEDS